 This is one of my favorite mindfulness exercises!
 Not only it’s good for your awareness, but also for raising your self-esteem and setting yourself for success, whether it’s for a big business breakthrough or just for having a good day.

 You may choose to say your positive affirmations in front of a mirror or circle them in your head a few times a day.
-I have my own approach for making them work for you, and you can also write your own affirmations for any personal cause, by using a few simple rules.
+I have some tips and examples for making them work for you, and you can also write your own affirmations for any personal cause.

 Repeating affirmations is a great mindfulness exercise for building a positive mindset that would rarely take more than 2 minutes of your time.